 25.4.
 In the rare event that physical media containing Personal Data and PII is approved for use in accordance with this Section 25, the Privacy team will document the applicable details, including the type of physical media, the authorized sender/recipients, the date and time, the number of physical media, and the type of encryption used

 26.1.
-The default and maintenance passwords on the voice system shall be changed to user defined passwords that meet iCIMS’s password policy.
+When applicable, the default and maintenance passwords on the voice system shall be changed to user defined passwords that meet iCIMS’s Password Policy (refer to policy #2).

 26.2.
-Call accounting shall be used to monitor access and abnormal call patterns.
+Call accounting shall be used to monitor access and abnormal call patterns and misuse.

 26.3.
 Separate internal and external call forwarding privileges shall be in place to prevent inbound calls being forwarded to an outside line.

 26.4.
-Use an access pin with a minimum length of six (6) digits shall be used for critical voice mail accounts.
+Use of MFA or an access pin with a minimum length of six (6) digits shall be used for critical voice mail accounts.